Locally dihedral block designs and primitive groups with dihedral point stabilizers: Locally abelian symmetric designs and Frobenius groups

 \begin{proposition} If $G$ is a Frobenius group on $\P$, acting flag-transitively on a symmetric design $\D=(\P,\B)$, then $G\leq\AGammaL_1(v)$ and has odd order, and is point-primitive, block-primitive and flag-regular.
 Moreover, for any $B\in\B$ there exists $x\in\P\setminus B$ such that $G_B=G_x$. \end{proposition}

 \begin{proof} Since $G$ is a Frobenius permutation group, we have $G = N {:} H$, where the Frobenius kernel $N$ is a nilpotent regular normal subgroup, and the Frobenius complement $H$ satisfies $(|N|,|H|)=1$.
-Note that the point stabilizers and the block stabilizers are complements of $N$ on $G$.
-By the Schur-Zassenhaus theorem, all complements of $N$ are conjugate.
-Thus the point stabilizers and block stabilizers lie in the class of Frobenius complements.
+Note that the point stabilizers and the block stabilizers are complements of $N$ on $G$, and all complements of $N$ are conjugate.
+Hence, the point stabilizers and block stabilizers lie in the conjugacy class of Frobenius complements.

 Now the flag-transitivity of $G$ implies that any block of $\D$ is a suborbit of $G_x$ for some $x\in\P\setminus B$.
 We get that $G_B=G_x$ acts regularly on $B$ and thus $G$ is flag-regular by Lemma \ref{LemmaDefFlagregular}.
 We also deduce that $k=|B|$ divides $v-1$.
 From Lemma \ref{LemmaParameters} we have $\gcd(k,\lambda)=1$, and this follows that $G$ is point-primitive by \cite[2.3.7]{Dembowski}.
 As $G$ has equivalent actions on $\B$ and $\P$, $G$ is also block-primitive.